Cadet College Razmak: Student life

 Cadets take part in sports such as field hockey, football, Cricket, basketball, swimming, volleyball, squash and tennis.
 Fitness activities include judo, karate, gymnastics, jogging and running.
 Physical training is conducted in the morning and sports in the evening.
 Students are taught drill.

 Religious education

 Islamiat is a compulsory subject.
 Motivational talks and prayers in the college mosque supplement religious education in the classrooms.

 Examinations

 The college holds internal examinations to assess the ability of the students and prepare them for the Board Examinations.
 Progress tests, Send Ups and Pre-Board Examinations are a feature of the college schedule.

 The parents and guardians are kept informed of their son's or ward's overall performance and attitude.
 Students showing consistently poor performance are withdrawn from the college.

-CCR has always produced outstanding results in Board Examinations.
-The boys take full advantage of the conducive academic atmosphere at the college and are among the top position holders in the BISE BANNU examinations.